I Tried Fenty Beauty's New Highlighter — & This Is My Unfiltered Opinion

 I decided to throw my hat in the ring by trying both highlighters, on either side of my face, for ten hours.
 Peep the video above to see them in action and hear my unfiltered review.

-KKW Beauty Contour & Highlight Kit, $52 USD, available at KKW Beauty; Fenty Beauty by Rihanna Killawatt Freestyle Highlighter in Lightning Dust/Fire Crystal, $34 USD, available at Sephora; Fenty Beauty by Rihanna Match Stix Shimmer Skinstick in Confetti, $25 USD, available at Sephora.
+KKW Beauty Contour & Highlight Kit, $52, available at KKW Beauty; Fenty Beauty by Rihanna Killawatt Freestyle Highlighter in Lightning Dust/Fire Crystal, $34, available at Sephora; Fenty Beauty by Rihanna Match Stix Shimmer Skinstick in Confetti, $25, available at Sephora.